NinjaTyper/PythonLearning/README.md

 Build a todo-app to keep track to things that you have to do!
 In life, very often that we will have things that we want or have to do, but we cannot do it at the moment, so we want to save it for later, and often enough we tend to forget!
 The less we forget, the more we will be seen as responsible person!
 Through the course of lessons here, we will continue to improve this big project to add more functionalities!
 Have fun!

+## Big Project 2
+Create your trivia game where you can keep all the data in a JSON file.

 ## Lesson 1
 In the first Lesson, we are going to be focusing on setting up the python environment, and learn about the basic input and output.